lzenner/garroen/garroen/readme.garroen.english.txt

 BG1EE Content
 ------------------------------------------------------------------------
 Requires BG1EE or EET
 The romance will begin if Garrick and Imoen are both in the group or are 'parked' in the same location.
-If the Garrick's Infatuation mod is installed and both he and Imoen are in the group, the romance will begin after he declares you are his best friend and the rest of the infatuation will be skipped.
+If the Garrick's Infatuation mod is installed and both he and Imoen are in the group, the romance will begin after he declares you are his best friend.
+The rest of the infatuation will be skipped once their romance begins.

 ------------------------------------------------------------------------
 SoD Content
 ------------------------------------------------------------------------
 Requires SoD or EET
 The romance will continue from BG1EE if installed or will commence when Garrick is attempting to perform at the Elfsong Tavern.
-Garrick will join Imoen as a recruitable NPC if the Imoen Forever mod is installed.
+Garrick will join Imoen as a recruitable NPC if the SoD portion of the Imoen Forever mod is installed.

 ------------------------------------------------------------------------
 BG2EE Content